UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Your electric bill is generally split into three main categories: supply, delivery, and taxes.

 Energy statements look vastly different depending on where you live and which utility company services your neighborhood.
-Despite those visual differences, almost all providers split your total costs into three main categories: supply, delivery, and taxes.
+Despite those visual differences, almost all providers split your total costs into three primary categories: supply, delivery, and a combination of base fees and taxes.
 Recognizing how these distinct buckets operate makes it much easier to decipher the actual cost of powering your home.

 To help you navigate your specific document, here are a few common terms you might see for each category: